 (Formerly LESE 202, Advanced Legal Office Procedures) This course continues to develop the legal office procedures begun in the previous semester.
 Continued development of legal terminology and legal document production in compliance with the State of Connecticut legal system will be used.
 Emphasis will be placed on self-reliance in completion of assigned tasks and development of team building and cooperation with others.
+Prerequisite: BOT112 (Formerly KYBD 102) or permission of instructor.

-MEDICAL TRANSCRIPTION AND DOCUMENT PRODUCTION
+MEDICAL TRANSCRIPTION AND Document Production